Tuxos/RHPET-OSCP-Workshop/README.md

 # RHPET-OSCP-Workshop
-# RHPET-OSCP-Jumpstart  Labguide for the Red Hat Partner Enablement Training for OpenShift Containert Platform Jumpstart.
+Labguide for the Red Hat Partner Enablement Training for OpenShift Containert Platform Jumpstart.
 The Lab itself is provided through Ravello.
 You will find a html rendered version here: http://www.rhpet.de/oscp-workshop.html